 \section{Abstract}

-{JWST has allowed the discovery of a significant population of galaxies at $z > 10$.
+{The James Webb Space Telescope (JWST) has enabled the discovery of a significant population of galaxies at $z > 10$.
 Our understanding of the astrophysical properties of these galaxies relies on fitting templates developed using models predicting the differences between these first galaxies and lower-redshift counterparts.
-In this work, tests are performed on several of these high-redshift template sets in order to determine how successful they are at predicting both photometric redshifts and full spectroscopic energy distributions (SEDs).
-It is shown that the best templates for photometric redshift estimation differ from the best templates for predicting the full SED.
-Overall, some templates perform adequately at photometric redshift estimation, while all are generally poor predictors of the full SED, with a few objects in particular poorly fit by all template sets tested.
-We conclude that although photometric redshifts can be reliable, given high enough observational depth and adequate filters, models are not yet able to produce robust astrophysical properties for these ultra-high redshift galaxies.}
+In this work, tests are performed on several of these high-redshift template sets in order to determine how successful they are at predicting both photometric redshifts and full spectral energy distributions (SEDs).
+Our work shows that the best templates for photometric redshift estimation differ from the best templates for predicting the full SED.
+Overall, some templates perform adequately at photometric redshift estimation, while all are generally poor predictors of the full SED.
+A few objects in particular are poorly fit by all the template sets tested.
+We conclude that although photometric redshifts can be reliable when given a high enough observational depth and adequate filters, models are not yet able to produce robust astrophysical properties for these ultra-high-redshift galaxies.}